coderefinery/modular-type-along/content/starting-point.md

 :::

-## Our initial goal
+## Our starting point

 Our initial goal for this exercise is to plot a series of temperatures and precipitations for **January** and to compute and plot the **mean temperature** averaged over the month.
-We imagine that we assemble a working script from various internet research/ AI chat recommendations and arrive at:
+Suppose that we assemble a working script from various internet research/AI chat recommendations and arrive at:
 :::::{tabs}
   ::::{group-tab} Python
     :::{literalinclude} code/python/initial-version.py